 Fashion changes from one year to the next, which is similar to our lives.
 We go from one season to another.
 Each season presents us with new challenges and opportunities for growth.
 Besides the obvious physical changes our bodies go through we also change as a person.
 We mature and develop emotionally and are better equipped to handle life’s responsibilities.

 You will find that in my blogs I refer a lot to my teenage years.
 The reason being is that my teenage years were filled with so many struggles.
-I remember as if it were yesterday the utter frustration that I felt on most days!
-Most of the frustration I had revolved around my identity.
-My best efforts at feeling good about myself always failed before they got started.
+It feels like only yesterday that I felt utter frustration around my identity.
+Striving to feel good about myself quickly failed.
 At the time I had no idea what was going on nor did I have any answers for how to navigate the season more productively.

-The truth was that the outfit was quite destructive it had the power to put me in a foul mood very quickly.
-It also kept me trapped as my world was so small inside that suit.
+The truth was that this outfit was very destructive, it had the power to put me in a foul mood very quickly.
+It kept me trapped in a very small world.
 In other words between me and the world the negative outfit was my protection.
-In the event that a possible threat could present itself then my negative outfit was suitable for keeping enemies away.
+In the event that a possible threat might present itself then my negative outfit was suitable for keeping enemies away.
 A threat for me was anyone or any situation that had the potential to bring out my insecurities to touch those raw areas that hurt like hell when someone came too close to them.

-The outfit represented the person I was; it had almost become my identity.
+The outfit represented the person I was; it had become my identity.

-In high school I found myself confused and consistently questioned myself as to why it seemed so difficult to connect with others.
+In high school I was always confused and consistently questioned myself as to why it seemed so difficult to connect with others.
 Wearing that outfit kept me hidden.
 People didn’t really see me they saw only what I was living in.
-So rather than seeing the real me others saw the outfit of negativity.
+So rather than seeing the real me they stopped at the outfit.

 What does negativity look like?

-The first most obvious thought here would be that being negative is the opposite of being positive.
-To be more specific I looked it up in the Merriam Webster Dictionary which gives the simple definition as:
+Everyone knows negative is opposite to positive.
+I looked it up in the Merriam Webster Dictionary which gives the simple definition as:

-When I had a look at the full definition of the word negative the main one that described me or my outfit perfectly was this:
+The definition of the word negative described me or my outfit perfectly:

 Marked by features of hostility, withdrawal, or pessimism that hinder or oppose constructive treatment or development.